Rockies vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto will look for his third straight game with a hit in this contest.
-In his last five games he is batting .368 with two doubles, three walks and five RBI.
+- Soto will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .381 with a double, a walk and five RBI.

 Soto Recent Games